KaisoX24/Youtube-Video-Script-Generator/README.md

 - View History – See previously generated scripts and delete them if needed.
 ---
 ## 📸 UI Preview
-Add a screenshot to assets/screenshot.png and uncomment this in your README if desired:
 ![App Screenshot](assets/screenshot.png)

----
-## 🧠 Prompt Format
-The AI is instructed to generate responses using a structured format:

-- Title

-- Intro

-- Concept

-- Objectives

-- Challenges

-- Storyline

-- Final Result

-- Outro
 ---
 ## 🧑‍💻 Author
 Built by Pramit Acharjya
 For content creators, scriptwriters, and AI enthusiasts.